ruby-grape/grape/README.md

 ```

 Grape can also rescue from all exceptions and still use the built-in exception handing.
-This will give the same behavior as `rescue_from :all` with the addition that Grape will use the exception handling defined by all Exception classes that inherit Grape::Exceptions::Base.
+This will give the same behavior as `rescue_from :all` with the addition that Grape will use the exception handling defined by all Exception classes that inherit `Grape::Exceptions::Base`.

 The intent of this setting is to provide a simple way to cover the most common exceptions and return any unexpected exceptions in the API format.